-rjleveque on master
+rjleveque on dev

 batchmodule is an add-on you can get from my github account.
 I use it to run parameter sweeps or testing easily with Clawpack setups.